 Rhode Island seniors 65 and over are eligible to enroll in Medicare and receive health coverage from the federal government at a reduced cost (when compared to similar private insurance options).
 At its core, the basic Medicare Plan consists of coverages which provide for hospital services and outpatient treatment.
 These are covered by Parts A and B of Original Medicare (respectively).
 But, unfortunately, this coverage isn’t 100% comprehensive – but we’ll talk about that in a minute.

 First, let’s start with basic Medicare costs and fees.
 Medicare was originally proposed in order to alleviate the financial burden of expensive health care costs for a segment of the population living on a fixed retirement income.
 As such, it is designed to be as low-cost as possible.
-Part B requires premiums and deductibles from every beneficiary, and you can get exact numbers and details from this website.
+Part B requires premiums and deductibles from every beneficiary.
 Part A, on the other hand, might be free for any senior citizen with a long enough work history of 10 years or more (40 quarters, cumulative).
 However, if your employment history is shorter than that, there are upfront costs which you will be required to pay.

 If you live in Rhode Island and are at least 65 years old, you can make use of Medicare as your insurance policy for inpatient and outpatient care.
 Enrolling into Medicare will automatically get you Medicare Part A if you’re approved.
 Medicare Part A is free to everyone with 10 years of work history or 40 quarters of work history, and it includes inpatient services, some outpatient services, hospice care and nursing home care.
 For even more coverage you can opt for Medicare Part B for additional outpatient coverage, more coverage for medical procedures and additional coverage for better medical equipment to use at home.